wibitchain/dslink/docs/implementation.md

 ## Observer

-The _Observer_ watches the public blockchain to identify Sidetree operations, then parses the operations into data structures that can be used for efficient DID resolutions.
+The _Observer_ watches the public blockchain to identify DsLink operations, then parses the operations into data structures that can be used for efficient DID resolutions.
 The primary goals for the _Observer_ are to:
 1. Maximize ingestion processing rate.
 1. Allow horizontal scaling for high DID resolution throughput.
-1. Allow sharing of the processed data structure by multiple Sidetree nodes to minimize redundant computation.
+1. Allow sharing of the processed data structure by multiple DsLink nodes to minimize redundant computation.

 The above goals lead to the design decision of minimal processing of the operations at the time of ingestion, and deferring the heavy processing such as signature validations to the time of DID resolution.